 Rooms: 10 Diving in: Bunaken National Park & Manado Dive type: Boat dives Divers: Max.
 28

 Guests will tell you that they enjoy the resort's informal, flexible style and the location, being on the east coast of Bunaken Island and boasting one of Bunaken's top dive sites as its 'house reef'.
 Living Colours operate 3 boats so they can easily plan to visit appropriate sites for different diver experience levels, every day.
 You can dive Bunaken Island 2 or 3 times per day, plus night dives if you desire.
 The staff are always helpful and will take care of your equipment for the duration of your stay.

 During your time out of the water, the bungalows own spacious seaview verandahs with hammocks and sun loungers are the most popular spot to relax, where you can read a book from the resort's book exchange library or connect to the wi-fi internet.
-For those that enjoy spa therapy, there are massages available at the elevated gazebo, with attractive views over the surrounding sea.
+Book a massage therapy and enjoy your treatment in the privacy of your bungalow.
 For evening entertainment, take in some liquid refreshment and live local music at the resort's Safety Stop bar.